TL;DR

 Step 1: Assess Your Priorities and Budget What is your main reason for considering PMI?

-Step 2: Consider the 'Six-Week Wait' Option If your primary goal is to avoid very long waits and you're happy to use the NHS for quicker procedures, this option is one of the most effective ways to reduce your premium without significantly compromising your peace of mind.
+Step 2: Consider the 'Six-Week Wait' Option If your primary goal is to avoid very long waits and you're happy to use the NHS for quicker procedures, this option is one of the most effective ways to potentially potentially potentially potentially potentially potentially potentially potentially potentially reduce your premium without significantly compromising your peace of mind.

-Step 3: Utilise an Independent Expert Broker While you can go directly to an insurer, you will only see their products and their prices.
-An independent broker works for you, not the insurance company.
+Step 3: Utilise a regulated Expert Broker While you can go directly to an insurer, you will only see their products and their prices. a regulated broker works for you, not the insurance company.

 The benefits of using a broker are clear: